 });

-This script listens for the window’s scroll event and triggers an AJAX request when the user is near the bottom of the page.
-It increments the page number with each request and appends the new posts to the existing post list.
+});The script listens for the scroll event and fires an AJAX request when the user gets within 300 pixels of the page bottom.
+It increments the page number with each request and appends the response HTML to the post list container.

 <?php if ( have_posts() ) : while ( have_posts() ) : the_post(); ?>